Loading...

 Managing CKD conditions seems complicated.
 However, small, consistent actions can make a big difference.
 These tips help manage chronic kidney disease much better.

-• Take proper medicines on time: Remember to take the medicines your doctor has prescribed.
+• Take proper medicines on time.
+Remember to take the medicines your doctor has prescribed.
 Other complications, like diabetes and high blood pressure, worsen CKD, so it is essential to take medication on time.

-• Notice any additional symptoms: Observe any additional symptoms, such as feeling low, changes in urine colour, and lower energy levels.
+• Notice any additional symptoms.
+Observe any additional symptoms, such as feeling low, changes in urine colour, and lower energy levels.
 It is essential to highlight them with the nephrologist.

 Stories from CKD Patients